soniakhan7/project-site/README.md

 - Our client will call our backend API and display the returned JSON payload from Open.AI on our frontend.

 ### Client app.yaml:

+- Using Node 18 because it is the current long term support build of node.
+- We use regular expression to upload all the static files from our build of the react app.
+- We use the index.html as the entry point to the rest of the app including static images.

 ```
 runtime: nodejs18